JohnDruhan/OpassParking/README.md

 The client owned a series of parking garages in the DC metro area.
 The client noticed that customers would create bottlenecks at pay terminals and pay gates (exiting).
 The client wanted to create a method of collecting parking fees without using the pay gates or terminals.

+The site is hosted on Heroku here: [OPass.us] (http://www.opass.us/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).